tomekdev/such-song/docs/HOWTO.md

 As the app was written basing on knowledge from the "Write Modern Web Apps with the MEAN Stack: Mongo, Express, AngularJS, and Node.js" book written by Jeff Dickey, the applications structure is also strongly influenced by this book.

 Skeleton files include:
 - The starting point of the app, which is the *server.js* file located in the application root directory.
 Its only responsibility is to create the express app and start the server.
-Additionally a logger provider was attached to the application object to provide logs for easier debugging
+Additionally, a logger provider was attached to the application object to provide logs for easier debugging
 - The package.json file for aggregating dependencies and script configurations.
 The developer doesn't have to worry about adding dependencies to the list, as everything happens automatically with npm, by issuing *npm install <dependency>* command with an additional *--save* option.
 The *scripts* section contains only two scripts - for starting the app and for starting the app in debug mode.
 First of them is executed, when issuing *npm start*, second one on *npm run dev*
 - The db.js file establishing a mongoose connection to the MongoDB deamon on given url.
-Additionally the connection url has been exported to a seperate config.js file.
+Additionally, the connection url has been exported to a seperate config.js file.

 As you may notice the skeleton part uses two new dependencies, which are important for the app:
 - express - a NodeJS web application framework meant for simplifying developing web applications with Node.
 More about it in the Controller section